-Learn what labor rates are and how to calculate them.
+Learn what labor percentage is and how to calculate it.

-Understand the concept behind the labor rate and learn how to implement it in your own business with ease.
+Understand the concept behind the labor percentages and learn how to implement it in your own business with ease.

 Kristian Emil Larsen